tudo-math-ls3/FeatFlow2/tools/ExtFEcomparer/Readme.txt

 - formatted output (human readable, not processor dependend)
 - no sorting strategy (which is standard in i.e. cc2d)

+Important notes:
-Important: This tool really needs 2 input vectors, if you put in only 1 then it will crash.
+1) This tool really needs 2 input vectors, if you put in only 1 then it will crash.
 However I left the option for a "hack": If you want to analyze only 1 function, you can enter it 2 times as input file but deactivate the calculation of the things you do not want to calculate.
+2) This tool does not check if you input is correct, to be precise it will not check if you entered a solution on level 7 but set NLMAX for this function only to 3 or if you calculated the solution i.e. with Q2/P1 but entered that it was calculated with Q1~(EM30) / Q1~(EM30) / Q0.
+When you do this and analyze this function/compare it to another function, this code has unspecified behavior - this totally depends on the type of input-error.
+However, this is not a bug - it is the result of note 1): If you want to analyze 1 function (and not compare it to another function) then you can feed the program with any input for the second function and deactivate that you calculate anything with the second function.

 If you need more features or have any questions, do not hesitate to contact me.